tripal/tripal/docs/dev_guide/rtd.rst

 Documentation is important.
 It tells users how to use our product, and developers how to read our code.
 We recommend hosting documentation for your custom module somewhere easily accessible, like ReadTheDocs.

-`ReadTheDocs <https://readthedocs.org/>`_ uses the `Sphinx <http://www.sphinx-doc.org/en/master/>`_ framework to build a website in a Continuous Integration setup.
-When new code is pushed to GitHub, the documentation website as defined by sphinx is built, and the "live" documentation website is updated.
+`ReadTheDocs <https://readthedocs.org/>`_ (RTD) uses the `Sphinx <http://www.sphinx-doc.org/en/master/>`_ framework to build a website in a Continuous Integration setup.
+Your RTD-compatible documentation is added directly to your module and when code changes are pushed to GitHub, the documentation website as defined by sphinx is built, and the "live" documentation website is updated.

+Benefits to housing documentation inside of your module code are:

 - Code changes can include documentation updates **in the same pull request**.
 - Changes to the documentation is **subject to review, just like code changes**.